ronaldbmz/Real-Estate-Sold-Current/README.md

-# Real Estate Analysis Sold vs. Current
+# Real Estate Analysis Sold vs. Current Price Action

 ## Objective
-Most of the real estate websites provides an option of analyzing current and sold properties separately.
+Most of the real estate websites provides an option of analyzing current and sold properties separately but not visiually together.
+Also, most real estate websites already have functions that lets you do a research on individual attributes and location information.
 In purchasing or listing a house, price action remains to be the key important attribute in the pricing for buying, selling and listing decisions.
 The aim is to provide a visual solution to both the buyers and sellers to give the functionality for the user to review & analyze both current and sold properties together which could help for a much better listing or buying decision.

 ## ETL (Data Extraction Transform and Load)